-Reporting Period A financial reporting period ending on a statutory closing date, whether this is a year or not.
+Reporting Period A financial reporting period ending on an annual accounting reference date, whether this is a year or not.

 Significant Change An event that is considered material to the documentation previously submitted to the licensor and that would require a different presentation if it occurred prior to submission of the documentation.